davin12345678910/CSE403_RCRSPTeam/reports/Week5_status_report.md

 I worked on the majority of the document in terms of the beginning answers, and made revisions as needed.
 I also am working on the front end design for the team as well.

 ### Azaan Khalfe
 I helped with the ER digaram with end points, the coding guideline the risk assessment and with the project schedule.
+What worked is group meetings are productive when they happen, but there must be some goals set so there is not much off-topic discussion.
+I learned how important designing the system is and how much background research is needed to think about designing, after spending time designing hopefully implementing will be a lot easier.
+It is a little hard to come up with the whole system while not coding the actual system.
+I am stuck trying to flush out the whole backend system and try to implement it.
+And how much detail does the backend need?

 ### Ahmed Helow
 I helped with designing the ER diagram for our database model.
 As well as deciding on what framework we are going to use to implement our backend server and API.